Superact

-Superact is a not for profit arts organization based in Taunton, Somerset.
+Superact is a nonprofit arts organization based in Taunton, Somerset.
 Formed in 2006, Superact runs a number of community orientated projects focused on art, music and innovation.
 Superact is responsible for the running of the nationwide project the Bandstand Marathon, which was the main closing event of the London 2012 Festival.
 Superact is also involved in the running of a number of arts-based projects in the U.K and across Europe, including the NetBox project, PEETA and the IC Music Project.

 Superact also developed the Supporting Employability and Personal Effectiveness (SEPE) qualification in partnership with the University of Exeter; the qualification is accredited by Edexcel and is designed to help those who may find accessing traditional routes to employability challenging to build confidence and gain a meaningful qualification.

 Projects

 Bandstand Marathon

 The Bandstand Marathon is a cultural event that began in 2008 and sees a range of free live music concerts take place simultaneously at bandstands and other outdoor venues across the U.K. In 2012 the Bandstand Marathon became an official part of the Cultural Olympiad and it was announced in September of that year that it would be the official finale event of the London 2012 Festival.
 The 2012 Bandstand Marathon was officially endorsed by Coldplay, who allowed participating bands to perform their song "Viva La Vida" simultaneously across the country to tie in with their performance of the song at the closing ceremony of the Paralympic games.